- June 8, 2021

 There is nothing worse than taking revenge trades and losing.
 Writing out what triggered you to take the trade can help you avoid the mistake in the future.

 For me, those trades that were outside my plan were usually a result of a winning trade cut short.

 It was FOMO on the bigger moves.

 The good thing was I was cured of that after seeing decent gains being ripped apart by a trade outside of my plan.

 Keeping Track Of Important News

-All of these notes can make an impact on my trading long term.
+All of these notes can make an impact on your trading long term.

-For example, if I want to know how the market reacts to different holidays throughout the year then I will want to document key statistics around those holidays.
-I track volume numbers and ranges for those holiday sessions so I can go back in time to see what the historical results have been.
+For example, if you want to know how the market reacts to different holidays throughout the year then you will want to document key statistics around those holidays.
+Track volume numbers and ranges for those holiday sessions so you can go back in time to see what the historical results have been.

 How To Use Your Trading Journal